craigerskine/pxl.media/content/games/the-legend-of-zelda-ocarina-of-time-3d.md

 ---
-title: The Legend of Zelda: Ocarina of Time 3D
+title: 'The Legend of Zelda: Ocarina of Time 3D'
 platform: 3ds
 genre:
   - action-adventure